Code-Institute-Submissions/Vepp1-cinemary/README.md

 - User Story: No Refresh

-### Change Password
+### Change Username and Password

-- Logged-in users can access the change credentials page through the dropdown menu on the navbar.
+- Logged-in users can access the change username and password pages through the dropdown menu on the navbar.
 There, users are allowed to update their password.

 ![Change Password](assets/password.png)

 ### Reuse of React

-The use of React developing this application, allowed the reuse of components through differente pages, increasing the loading speed and giving a better user experience.
-The navbar and the movie display, can be found on the homepage and on the review page, using the same component.
+The use of React to develop this application, allowed the reuse of components through different pages, increasing the loading speed and giving a better user experience.
+The navbar and the movie display can be found on the homepage and the review page, using the same component.
 Users can see new likes and comments, without the pages being reloaded.
+The Movie component is used to display the reviews both on the home and liked pages.

 ### To check all features and future features, check the project on [GitHub](https://github.com/users/Vepp1/projects/4)